vishalbakshi/blog/posts/2026-08-21-nothingness/index.md

 In the following weeks, I had a simple technique to find my way back into that state of nothingness: close my eyes.
 Had a stressful call?
 Close my eyes.
 Tired of staring at the screen?
 Close my eyes.
 Overwhelmed by the sun?
 Close my eyes.

-As the weeks progressed, surprisingly, that was no longer was effective.
-Perhaps my baseline of stimulation was too far above nothingness.
-Instead, I find that leaning on my back and staring at the ceiling gives me a similar effect.
-I empty my cache.
-I go on standby, and I'm just present with myself as I would be with a friend. _Here we are, just staring at the ceiling_.
+As the weeks have progressed, surprisingly, that is no longer effective.
+Perhaps my baseline of stimulation has risen too far above nothingness.
+Instead, I find that leaning on my back and staring at the ceiling gives me a similar relief.
+I empty my cache, I go on standby, and I'm just present with myself as I would be with a friend. _Here we are, just staring at the ceiling_.

 Even more surprisingly, I haven't felt the urge to go back.
 I'm sure I will in the future, but something in me doesn't want to rely on those conditions to feel that experience.
 I want to bring that experience out into the well-lit environment.